pthom/clcache-msbuild-install/Readme.md

 ```

 ## What this tool does:
+* Clone clcache (into clcache/)
 * Check that python3 and pip3 are installed and are in the PATH
 * Check that the pip installed scripts are in the PATH (PYTHONHOME\Scripts)
-* Call `pip install .` from the repo and check that clcache is then in the PATH.
+* Call `pip install .` from the ./clcache and check that clcache is then in the PATH.
   `clcache` will subsequently be used from the PYTHONHOME\\Scripts directory.
 * Modify the user msbuild preference files inside `%AppData%\..\Local\Microsoft\MSBuild\v4.0`
   so that clcache becomes the default compiler.
 (These prefs are shared between MSVC 2010 to 2017).